Back to all articles

 Startups are always looking for funding opportunities.
 And among the equity-financing types, convertible notes have increased in popularity over the past year, hitting an issuance of $48 billion.

 But what exactly are convertible notes, and are they the right choice for your startup?
-This guide breaks down the essentials of convertible notes, their pros and cons, and how they stack up against alternatives like revenue-based financing
+This guide breaks down the essentials of convertible notes, their pros and cons, and how they stack up against alternatives like revenue-based financing.

 By the end, you’ll have a clear understanding of convertible notes and be better equipped to make the right funding decisions for your business.